Skip to content

 There are three candidates represented in the West Kelowna-Peachland riding for the Oct.
 19 provincial election - only one of them showed up for a public forum, on Wednesday (Oct.
 2) night.

-It was Stephen Johnston, running as an Independent, who fielded questions meant for all candidates from the Greater Westside Board of Trade (GWBT).
+It was Stephen Johnston, running as an Independent, who fielded questions meant for all candidates from the Greater Westside Board of Trade and Peachland Chamber of Commerce (GWBT).

 Executive director Heather Robinson told reporters, after the forum, that all candidates were invited.
 She said B.C.
 Conservative candidate Macklin McCall declined to participate, adding he is concentrating on door-knocking for the rest of the campaign.